classicdevops/cld/README.md

 Access to modules via CLI, Chat bots, API and via the web interface is separately configured for each user.

 # Framework
-`ClassicDevOps` is home to all your infrastructure scripts where it's always at hand
+`CLD` it's home for all your infrastructure scripts where it's always at hand

 CLD framework script is:
 - Available through various CLI, API, Chat bot, Web - in accordance with the `access matrix` and `allowed lists` of ip addresses